Leonets/PocAws/README.md

 * When an order is detected, store the information regarding the order, the total amount and the destination, and then:
               - let a subsystem decide if the price needs to be changed
-              - distribute the order to the subsequent systems (order, shipping and accounting)
+              - distribute the order to the subsequent systems (order, shipping and accounting) in pairs with interacting with external system (API)
 * [OPT] Given a list of countries, just filter orders involving (sending or receiving) those countries.
 * Data can be stored in memory
 * Orders only need to be tracked since the application is started